aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/bookmarks/add-and-delete-bookmark/_index.md

     "@context": "https://schema.org",
     "@type": "TechArticle",
     "headline": "Add and Delete a Bookmark",
-    "alternativeHeadline": "Add and Delete a Bookmark",
-    "author": {
+    "alternativeHeadline": "How to add and delete Bookmark from PDF", "author": {
         "@type": "Person",
         "name":"Andriy Andrukhovskiy",